Balaji Baji Rao: Early years and family

 Balaji Rao, later known as Balaji Baji Rao or Nanasaheb, was born on 8 December 1720 into the Bhat family to Peshwa Baj Rao I and Kashibai.

 After the death of Baji Rao I in April 1740, the fifth Maratha ruler, Chhatrapati Shahu I appointed the 19-year-old Balaji Rao as Peshwa in August of the same year, despite opposition from several Maratha chiefs, including Raghoji I Bhonsle.

 When Balaji Rao was ten years old, his grandmother, Radhabai, met Gopikabai—a young girl from the prominent Raste family of Pune—during a family visit.
 Gopikabai was six years old at the time, and Radhabai was impressed by her orthodox upbringing, piety, and knowledge of religious customs typical of a devout Brahmin household.
 Impressed by her virtues, Radhabai proposed her marriage to Balaji Rao.
 The two were married on 11 January 1730.

-The couple had three sons: Vishwasrao, who was killed in the Third Battle of Panipat in 1761; Madhavrao I, who succeeded Nanasaheb as Peshwa; and Narayanrao, who later succeeded Madhavrao during his late teens.
+The couple had three sons: Vishwasrao, who was killed in the Third Battle of Panipat in 1761; Madhavrao I, who succeeded Nanasaheb as Peshwa; and Narayan Rao, who later succeeded Madhavrao during his late teens.
 Nanasaheb’s brother, Raghunathrao, was an able administrator but his ambitions to become Peshwa ultimately proved disastrous for the Maratha Empire.